liudasbk/qpidd-cookbook/README.md

 - `:create` - Installs and configures an instance of Qpid.
 - `:start` - Starts an instance of Qpid.
+- `:stop` - Stops an instance of Qpid.
 - `:delete` - Removes an instance of Qpid (configuration and directories).
 NOT IMPLEMENTED.

 #### Properties